Starscorpio/360SecMon/Readme.md

 # 360 Degree Security Monitoring of an Enterprise

-## Prerequisities to setup the project:-
+## Basic Prerequisities to setup the project:-
 * python3
 * pip3
 * django framework
+* for installation of other libraries, packages and modules use requirements.txt

 ## Steps to setup the project:-
 * Install python:-